rokob/rokob.github.com/_posts/2014-07-04-10-ways-facebook-is-the-devil.md

 in general can be more compassionate.
 I am a bit taken aback by the fact that the most recent paper has gotten as much press as it has, when the work done as part of the compassion research days has never been mentioned.
-Some of these papers are based on experiments that influence people's behavior in similar ways, but I guess they do not have as much cache for whatever reason.
+Some of these papers are based on experiments that influence people's behavior in similar ways, but I guess they do not have as much cachet for whatever reason.

 There has always been a lot of ethical discussions around experiments being run.
 From the simplistic, i.e. will this be disruptive in a way that would simply annoy users, to the more complex, i.e.